New Zealand’s sustainable finance strategy

 Within a rapidly evolving international landscape, where global sovereigns are deploying sustainable finance strategies which create a cohesive and coordinated plan for attracting and directing investment, there are real and opportunity costs to New Zealand from delayed action or inaction.

-Responding to a request from the Minister for Climate Change CSF is working to co-develop a sustainable finance strategy for New Zealand, with engagement from across the public and private sectors.
+Responding to a request from the Minister for Climate Change, in February 2025 CSF made recommendations to the New Zealand government for a national sustainable finance strategy.
+These recommendations were developed through engagement across the public and private sectors.

 Download the Guide